České Budějovice: Etymology

-The name Budějovice is derived from personal Slavic name Budivoj, meaning "the village of the Budivoj's people".
+The name Budějovice is derived from personal Slavic name Budivoj, meaning "the village of Budivoj's people".
 The name first appeared as Budoywicz, then it appeared in various similar forms.
 The German name was created by transcribing and shortening the Czech name.
 When the royal city was founded in 1265, the name appeared as Budwoyz and then it was adapted to Budweis.
 The name Budvicium was used in Latin.
 After the Hussite revolution in the first half of the 15th century, the name České Budějovice ("Bohemian Budějovice") appeared to distinguish it from Moravské Budějovice ("Moravian Budějovice").